-The World Health Organization was the first UN agency to call for the decriminalization of homosexuality in a note verbale issued by its director-general in 1990.18 For decades, the WHO has campaigned against discrimination against "key populations" at high risk of HIV/AIDS, including MSM, people engaged in prostitution, and transgender-identified persons.
-In 2018, WHO announced that its updated diagnostic manual (ICD-11 or International Classification of Diseases, 11th edition) would remove gender dysphoria/ transsexualism from being classified as a disorder and move "gender incongruity" into a newly-created chapter on sexual health.
-This enabled the diagnosis of the condition for purposes of prescribing "gender-affirming" medical treatments such as surgery and hormones, while removing a disorder classification regarded by activists as stigmatizing.19 It goes into effect in January 2022.
+The World Health Organization was the fi st UN agency to call for the decriminalization of homosexuality in a note verbale issued by its director-general in 1990.23 For decades, the WHO has campaigned against discrimination against "key populations" at high risk of HIV/AIDS, including MSM, people engaged in prostitution, and transgender-identified pe sons.
+In 2018, WHO announced that its updated diagnostic manual (ICD-11 or International Classification of Diseases, 11th edition) ould remove gender dysphoria/ transsexualism from being classified

+World Health Organization (WHO) as a disorder and move "gender incongruity" into a newly created chapter on sexual health.
+This enabled the diagnosis of the condition to prescribe "gender-affirming" medical eatments such as surgery and hormones while removing a disorder classification regarded by activists as stigmatizing.
+24 The manual went into effect in January 2022.25